cp3fr/FCND-Motion-Planning-Solution/writeup.md

     ........................................
     ........................................

+By the way, i also added a heading command that orients the drone toward the next waypoint in

 I have tested the alogrithm in many different scenarios.
 It seems that for graph-based planning in a satic environment there are very few collisions, thus the local planning may be beneficial for different (more dynamic) environments or using a more basice (e.g. breadth-first search) initial coarse path definition.